 Press firmly on the affected area with a kitchen towel to remove all the excess moisture.
 Then spray the area with vinegar or a cleaning solution.
 Folex Carpet Spot Remover is a good one to keep at home for quick spot cleaning.

 Let the solution sit on the area for a few minutes before you bloat it with napkins.
 Continue to spray and rest and bloat until you get rid of the stain.
-This can take a few moments but be patient with it.
+It can take a few moments but be patient with it.

 Summary: Keep a microfiber towel at home as they absorb liquid quicker than any standard towels.
 They are also more gentle on the shag rug.